 My hobbies include Karate in which I have represented Wales when I was (much) younger.
 I have played pool for Wales and I also enjoy Football and Golf, although I'm not much good at either.
 I still enjoy doing activities and having fun with the children and staff when I can and love my job as I feel there is nothing better than seeing the how the children are when they first come to us to how they grow as individuals and show their true potential.

-With the help of a local charity called Every Link Counts we made DVD’s of each home which we give to all young people before they move in (it may answer a few of their questions and might put them at ease a bit).
+With the help of a local company called Rediscover Media we made DVD’s of each home which we give to all young people before they move in (it may answer a few of their questions and might put them at ease a bit).
 Here are a few outtakes…..

 What you won't find in our homes is threadbare carpet, tatty curtains, locked doors excluding children from their own home and a general absence of child-related stuff.
 Our homes are places we'd all be happy to live, learn and grow in.